Meet Katie Briggs.

 After graduating from Canisius College, Katie took a position at Buffalo Olmsted Parks Conservancy, where she turned a three-month contract position into a full-time marketing role, handling fundraising, special events, newsletter copy and design, and media and stakeholder relations.
 A few years later another opportunity arose, this time in the agency world.
 Katie joined the PR team at Eric Mower + Associates where she planned and executed local events and stunts including grand openings, concerts, sampling events, vehicle giveaways and even a flash mob; secured local to national media for new product launches and tourist attractions; and developed relationships with bloggers and online influencers for product trials and reviews.

 We recently sat down to talk about her outlook on the ever-changing PR industry.
+And, of course, so you could meet Katie Briggs.

 Given that we’re living in a digital age, how has the PR role evolved?

-PR pros have always been experts at adapting to change, and now it’s coming at us in lightning speed as the world becomes more digital.
+PR pros have always been experts at adapting to change, and now it’s coming at us at lightning speed as the world becomes more digital.
 You can no longer get by on press releases and media relations alone.
 Newsrooms are shrinking and spreading reporters thin.
 To be effective, you have to look beyond the standard news channels to find your audience through blogs, social media, and events.
 The key is finding the right balance and approach to each.

 What’s unique about a full-service agency and integrated approach?